antoineco/aco-tomcat/README.md

  - `ajp_params`: optional Hash of additional parameters to put in the AJP Connector where the key is the XML attribute name and the value, the attribute's value

 #####`connectors`
 An array of custom `Connector` entries to be added to the `Service` block.
 Each entry is to be supplied as a Hash of attributes/values for the `Connector` XML node.
+See [HTTP](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html)/[AJP](http://tomcat.apache.org/tomcat-8.0-doc/config/ajp.html) for the list of possible attributes.

 #####`engine_name`
 Name of the default [Engine](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html).
 Defaults to `Catalina`.
 The Engine can be further configured via a series of parameters (will use Tomcat's defaults if not specified):